sbt4104/LinkedIn-Job-Tracker/README.md

 4. Click **Deploy**
 5. When prompted, authorize the script to access your Google Sheet
 6. **Copy the Web App URL** provided in the success message - you'll need this for the next step
+7. Run the project by clicking on Run

 ### Step 4: Configure the Extension